 Symptoms of multiple sclerosis (MS) include sudden transient motor and sensory disturbances, such as blurred vision, dizziness, muscle weakness, and tingling sensations.
 Generally, only one or two symptoms present initially.
 As the disease progresses, the initial symptoms worsen and other symptoms can develop.
 The diagnosis is confirmed by the detection of evidence of demyelination on magnetic resonance imaging (MRI).

-Donna Hill Howes, RN, Administrator, answeredThe initial symptom of MS is often blurred or double vision, red-green color distortion, or even blindness in one eye.
+Donna Hill Howes, RN, Family Medicine, answeredThe initial symptom of MS is often blurred or double vision, red-green color distortion, or even blindness in one eye.
 Most MS patients experience muscle weakness in their extremities and difficulty with coordination and balance.
 These symptoms may be severe enough to impair walking or even standing.
 In the worst cases, MS can produce partial or complete paralysis.
 Most people with MS also exhibit paresthesias, transitory abnormal sensory feelings such as numbness, prickling, or "pins and needles" sensations.
 Some may also experience pain.
 Speech impediments, tremors, and dizziness are other frequent complaints.
 Occasionally, people with MS have hearing loss.
 Approximately half of all people with MS experience cognitive impairments such as difficulties with concentration, attention, memory, and poor judgment, but such symptoms are usually mild and are frequently overlooked.
 Depression is another common feature of MS.

 Multiple Sclerosis Foundation answeredMultiple sclerosis (MS) is a disease of the central nervous system (CNS), which includes the brain and the spinal cord.
 Everyone who is diagnosed with MS experiences the disease in their own way.
 Symptoms vary from person to person and even from day to day in each individual.
 The most common symptoms of MS include: